gokuldevaraj33/Karpathy_timer/README.md

 Contributing
 Contributions are welcome.
 Please read our contributing guidelines before submitting pull requests.

-License
-MIT License

 Acknowledgments
 - Inspired by the 10,000-hour rule
 - Built with Convex
 - Developed using React and TypeScript

-Contact
-GitHub: [Your GitHub Profile]
-LinkedIn: [Your LinkedIn Profile]
-Twitter: [Your Twitter Handle]

-Made with care by [Your Name]